driskell/log-courier/docs/Configuration.md

 Available values: "tcp", "tls", "plainzmq", "zmq"*

 *Depending on how log-courier was built, some transports may not be available.
-Run `log-courer -list-supported` to see the list of transports available in a specific build of log-courier.*
+Run `log-courier -list-supported` to see the list of transports available in a specific build of log-courier.*

 Sets the transport to use when sending logs to the servers. "tls" is recommended